6 On Trend Details to Give your Home Exterior a Fresh Look by HOUZZ

 5. Play Up Textures

 Natural appeal aside, wood cladding gives you endlessly creative ways to express your personal style.
 Take this three-story office building designed and occupied by architectural firm Dillon Kyle Architects in Houston, for example.
 It’s clad in 2,500 Accoya boards that have an abstract leaf-like pattern carved into the wood.
-The pattern references the oak trees that line the neighbourhood, and it adds not just texture and softness to the modern structure but a unique personal touch.
+The pattern references the oak trees that line the neighborhood, and it adds not just texture and softness to the modern structure but a unique personal touch.

 “The Accoya wood boards are unsealed and allowed to weather over time,” says Peter Klein, associate principal architect at Dillon Kyle Architects.
 “The idea was to use a material where you couldn’t tell where the patterns started and stopped — just one big continuous object.”